itplr-kosit/validator-configuration-xrechnung/docs/development.md

 This ant task is expected to fail.
 If not called manually, this task will be skipped.

-## Using a different Validator version
+## Using legacy Validator version 1.5.x

-The default Validator version is defined in `_vendor/xsbi-*/abu/abu-validator-provider.xml` and is set to v1.6.0.
-This version requires **Java 11 or later**.
+The default Validator version is v1.6.x and requires **Java 11 or later**.

-If you need to use an older Validator (e.g. v1.5.x, which still supports Java 8), you can override the version via a development properties file:
+If you are still forced to use Java < 11 you need Validator v1.5.x ( which still supports Java 8).
+You can override the version via a development properties file:

 1. Copy `development.build.properties.example` to `development.build.properties`.